misiektoja/spotify_monitor/docs/configuration.md

 <a id="manual-cookie-extraction"></a>
 #### Manual cookie extraction

-Manual extraction is a fallback for local installations and the recommended default-container path.
-Treat `sp_dc` like a password.
-Anyone who has it may be able to use your Spotify login session.
+Use manual extraction when browser import is unavailable.
+It is also the normal Docker path.
+Treat `sp_dc` like a password because it represents a Spotify login session.

 Follow these steps: